scott-mcdonald/JsonApiFramework/README.md

 ## Release history

+* v1.1.0-beta
+    * Fix #18 Add feature to ignore CLR property as an attibute
+    * Fix #1 Add complex types
+    * Fix #14 Generalize conventions framework for more general use
 * v1.0.5-beta
     * Fix #17 Refactor IDocumentReader method names for clarity purposes
     * Fix #16 Update minimum version to Humanizer.Core to 2.1